Contents of Volumes Published to Date

 A. G. Monaco, “Loyalty Oaths: A Reminder from the Enlightenment”

-Florian Vauleon, “Philosophizing the Game: The Morals of Chess in Diderot’s Rameau’s Nephew
+Florian Vauleon, “Philosophizing the Game: The Morals of Chess in Diderot’s Rameau’s Nephew”

-Ashley Marshall, “Swift and Temple”
+“Swift and Temple”

 Murray L. Brown, “Marketing the ‘Good Man’: Sir Charles Grandison and the Clementinas”